pbatard/nvBrightness/README.md

 sense.
 Finally, if you don't have a numpad, you can always switch to using the internet keys or `Alt`-`←` and  `Alt`-`→` shortcuts.

-### What does "Wake up to Home" do?
+### What does "Resume to Home" do?

-**If** your display supports VCP, it attempts to restore the input on wake from sleep to what is was before the computer was put in standby.
-This can be useful if you put your computer to sleep, then switched to a different monitor input to access a different system and, now that you are done with it, you want to restore to your main system's video output.
-"Home" should be seen as the main active monitor input for your current system.
+**If** your display supports VCP, it attempts to restore your monitor's input, on wake from sleep or power up, to what it was the last time you ran the application.
+This can be useful if, say, you want to access another system that is plugged to your active monitor but uses a different video input, and want to ensure that, once you are done with that other system and power the original computer back on again, the monitor's input will automatically switch back to it.
+In other words, "Home" should be considered as the video input for the system where this instance of nvBrightness is running.

 ### Do you plan to ...?